AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publish-content-fragment.md

         * **None**: Select this option if you don’t want to apply any condition on the published output.
         * **DITAVAL**: Select DITAVAL file(s) to generate personalized content.
 You can select multiple DITAVAL files using the browse dialog or by typing the file path.
-        * **Condtion attributes**: You can define condition attributes in your DITA topics.
+        * **Condition attributes**: You can define condition attributes in your DITA topics.
 Then, select the condition attribute in the condition preset to publish the relevant content.

         To know more about condition presets, view [Use condition presets](generate-output-use-condition-presets.md).